Proof of the geometric Langlands conjecture V: the multiplicity one theorem: 2-Fourier-Mukai transform of the automorphic category

 \sssec{}

 We claim now that the proof of the spectral decomposition theorem in \cite[Sect.
-11.1]{Ga4} applies in the current context.
+11.1]{Ga4}\footnote{The proof in {\it loc.cit.} relies on two ingredients that were not written down at the time, but are available now.
+One is what is stated as \cite[Theorem 10.3.4]{Ga4}, for which the proof has been supplied in \cite[Sects.
+15-16]{GLC2}.
+Another is \cite[Proposition 11.1.3]{Ga4}, for which the proof has been supplies in \cite{FH} (in fact, as was observed by J.~Faergeman, this second ingredient is not even necessary).} applies in the current context.
 Recall that in {\it loc. cit.} the proof was based on considering the localization functor

 In the present twisted situation we will need to make the following modifications.

 \sssec{}

 We replace $\Ran$ by its relative version $\Ran_x$ that classifies finite subsets of $X$ that contain the point $x$.